Skip to main content

 • Perform requests at any time (refresh_token, offline_access)

-2. At the top click Edit policies, under OAuth Policies, select Admin approved users are pre-authorized, then click OK.
+1. In your app, go to the Policies tab and click Edit.
+Under OAuth Policies, select Admin approved users are pre-authorized, then click OK, then Save.

-2. Click Manage Profiles (and Manage Permission Sets if needed), select the profiles or permission sets that are allowed to use this app, then click Save.
+1. Click App Policies, select the profiles or permission sets that can use this app, then click Save.

 Use the authorization server’s URL that matches your environment: